-- Influenza activity in the European region, based on sentinel sampling, exceeded a positivity rate of 10% in week 49/2018 and has increased continuously into week 5/2019 after which it started to decrease.
-The positivity rate has exceeded 50% since week 3/2019. - Both influenza A virus subtypes are circulating widely, with co-circulation in some countries while others report dominance of either A(H1N1)pdm09 or A(H3N2) viruses. - Among hospitalized influenza virus-infected patients admitted to ICU wards, 40% of influenza A viruses were subtyped; of these 78% were A(H1N1)pdm09 virus.
-Among influenza virus-infected patients admitted to other wards, 28% of influenza A viruses were subtyped and 71% were A(H1N1)pdm09 virus. - Over 90% of influenza A viruses detected from SARI surveillance since week 40/2018 were subtyped and 81% were A(H1N1)pdm09 virus. - In general, current influenza vaccines tend to work better against influenza A(H1N1)pdm09 and influenza B viruses than against influenza A(H3N2) viruses and preliminary vaccine effectiveness estimates continue to support the use of vaccines.
-Early data suggests the vaccine are effective and estimates vary depending on the population studied and the proportions of circulating influenza A virus subtypes (e.g., higher VE in children).
-See data from Canada, Finland, Hong Kong, Sweden, and the United States. - Circulating viruses remain susceptible to neuraminidase inhibitors supporting early initiation of treatment and prophylactic use according to national guidelines.
+- Influenza activity in the European region, based on sentinel sampling, exceeded a positivity rate of 10% in week 49/2018 and has exceeded 50% since week 3/2019. - Both influenza A virus subtypes are circulating widely, with co-circulation in some countries while others report dominance of either A(H1N1)pdm09 or A(H3N2) viruses. - Among hospitalized influenza virus-infected patients admitted to ICU wards, 37% of influenza A viruses were subtyped; of these 76.2% were A(H1N1)pdm09 virus.
+Among influenza virus-infected patients admitted to other wards, 31% of influenza A viruses were subtyped and 70% were A(H1N1)pdm09 virus. - Over 90% of influenza A viruses detected from SARI surveillance since week 40/2018 were subtyped and 81.4% were A(H1N1)pdm09 virus. - In general, current influenza vaccines tend to work better against influenza A(H1N1)pdm09 and influenza B viruses than against influenza A(H3N2) viruses.
+Preliminary vaccine effectiveness estimates continue to support the use of vaccines.
+Early data suggest the vaccines are effective, but estimates vary depending on the population studied and the proportions of circulating influenza A virus subtypes.
+See data from six European studies, Canada, Finland, Hong Kong, Sweden, and the United States. - On 21 February 2019, WHO published the recommendations for the 2019-2020 northern hemisphere seasonal influenza vaccine composition. - Circulating viruses remain susceptible to neuraminidase inhibitors supporting early initiation of treatment and prophylactic use according to national guidelines.